 Paso Robles has the perfect weather for wine-making.
 The region began grape growing in 1797, and now there are more than 200 wineries, 26,000 vineyard acres, and 40 varietals of wine, but they are known for their Zinfindel, Cabernet, and Rhone blends.
 Here is a helpful site that filters out the wineries to your liking and your company; just because you are traveling with children, it doesn’t mean you can’t go wine tasting.
 A favorite family-friendly winery is Riverstar Vineyards.
 You can also go beer tasting at one of the six breweries in Paso Robles.

-For lodging, the Paso Robles Inn is conveniently located in the center of downtown Paso Robles, within walking distance to the best restaurants and tasting rooms.
+For lodging, the Paso Robles Inn is conveniently located in the center of downtown Paso Robles, within walking distance of the best restaurants and tasting rooms.
 Check reviews or book at Booking.com.

 Paso Robles to San Simeon